xsankar/TigerGraph-Graph-For-All/README.md

    * rt_cycle.GSQL - This the modified Rocha-Thatte cycle algorithm from GSQL Graph Algorithms
 6. Run the query ordered-payment-cycle
    * The files ops_02_output.txt and ops_02_detailed_output.txt show a sample output to check
-   * Also check the output with the graph in Page 4 of TG_Graph_For_All.pdf.
+   * Also check the output with the graph in Page 7 of Graph+AI.pdf.
 TigerGraph finds all rings and orders them nicely !